PerryWerneck/libudjat/README.md

 # The Eye of Horus - Core library

 A foundational software component designed for system monitoring or management purposes.
-The name "Udjat" likely references the ancient Egyptian symbol of protection and royal power.
+The name "Udjat" references the ancient Egyptian symbol of protection and royal power.

 This cross-platform core library provides essential functionality for the [udjat service](../../../udjat), agent modules, and other components.
 It implements tool utilities, dynamic module loading, agent management, XML parsing capabilities, and an operating system abstraction layer that enables seamless operation across different platforms.